JAAR91/twitter/README.md

 ### TWITTER

-This project is a clone of Twitter with the design of [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).
-All made with ruby on rails.
+This project is a clone of Twitter but the design was made by [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).

+The project was made with ruby on rails, and include the following features:

+- Friend( Follow, unfollow)
+- Post (Create and destroy, includes posting a picture, posts are limited to 10 per page)
+- Comments on posts(ordered from last to first and also comments are limited to 15 per page)

 <img src="lib/assets/homes.png">